Ari-O-Alt/Ari-O-Alt/README.md

 ### Developer by day, developer by night

-- 🔭 I’m currently learning about Node/ Express Js and testing with Jest.
+- 🔭 I’m currently learning about Node/ Express Js and testing with Jest and React Testing Library.
 - 🌱 In my free time I like to write technical articles and paint.
 - 👯 I’m looking to collaborate on small Javascript projects.
 - 📫 You can find me writing on [DEV](https://dev.to/arikaturika).